 Scan the QR Code that appears on the reverse side of your proxy form.
-You will need to enter the 13-digit control number located in the lower left corner of the enclosed proxy form to enter your voting instructions.
+You will need to enter the 13-digit control number located on the enclosed proxy form to enter your voting instructions.
 You may appoint anyone as a proxyholder using this voting method.